Are you thinking about taking on a cycling challenge in 2021? Wondering what a gran fondo is, but a bit embarrassed to ask?!

 Never fear, just read on and get all your questions answered.

-Our gran fondo guide shares everything from the difference between a gran fondo and a sportive to how to pick the best event for you.
-Enjoy!
+Our gran fondo guide shares everything from the difference between a gran fondo and a sportive, to how to pick the best event for you whether you're an experienced cyclist or a beginner.

 Written by John Vicars